 Zinc was a mix of pop, funk, rock and a bit folk in a very

 interesting and surprising way.
 Even though Change's album

 in 1982 was Petrus' and Malavasi's best effort Zinc didn't

 came far behind.
 The excellent title track was the Kashif

 street and city life feeling from the time in an excellent

 way.
 The song was also perfectly backed up by the lyrics,

 also written by Kashif.
-The uprising musician,
+The uprising musician, singer and

-pop it never gets over the top getting main stream.
+gets over the top getting main stream.
 It hold on to the groove

 almost without knowing it self.
-The appealing
+The appealing synth patterns,

 three following grooves were all written by Malavasi and was

-easy listening and descent stuff but didn't reach the same level
+easy listening and descent stuff but didn't reach the same

-the mysterious jungle influenced "Amazon" by Malavasi
+last ones included the mysterious jungle influenced "Amazon"

-the boggie now" by Gianolio and Malavasi.
+in the boggie now" by Gianolio and Malavasi.

 in all was the interesting and tasteful album without a doubt